graham02ben/dwarf_detection/README.md

 Code outputs: CMD compared to a field, radial profile, MCMC corner plot, local area location and zoomed-in density map.

 For simplicity, the code should be saved within one folder, with the corners_PAndAS11.txt saved too.
 The Isochrone folder should be saved within the main folder, and two empty folders should be created.
 One named 'DATA', one named 'Candidates'.

-Minimal changes to the code are required:
-Dwarf_Detection:
-  Line 1518: Adjust the path of it to your 'Candidates' folder